“More realism about sea level rise needed in coastal infrastructure design”

 Voortman concludes with a general recommendation: “Effective coastal adaptation is the result of collaboration between science, policy, and technology.
 Science must continue to improve local predictions and their consistency with observations, while policy must provide flexible frameworks that support timely renewal of critical coastal infrastructure.
 Engineers use the input from science and work within the frameworks established by policy.”

-The report was launched on Monday, January 26, at an event in London, a recording of which can be found here.
+The report was launched on Monday, January 26, at an event in London, of which you can see a recording below.

 more news